cmars/replican-sync/README.md

-# replican-sync - An rsync algorithm implementation in Go #
+# replican-sync - Filesystem synchronization for Go #

 ## Features ##

-replican-sync currently supports local file & directory synchronization with the [rsync algorithm](http://rsync.samba.org/tech_report/).
+replican-sync provides local file & directory synchronization with an implementation of the [rsync algorithm](http://rsync.samba.org/tech_report/).
+It is not compatible with the wire protocols and indexing used in the [rsync(1)](http://www.samba.org/ftp/rsync/rsync.html) utility.

 ### Implemented ###